 (If anyone is interested, the Handbell Musicians' Association webpage for handbell clinicians can be found at Handbell Clinicians.)

 Of those who responded, Mr. Larry Sue had the time to undertake this project.
-Based on exchanges of the producer's preferences for including lower bass bells, and providing Mr. Sue with a pdf copy of the music from the hymnal used to record the hymn, plus an mp3 of the recording, Mr. Sue put together a draft empahsizing the use of bells in the lower octaves.
+Based on the producer's preferences for including lower bass bells, Mr. Sue was provided with pdf copies of the music from the hymnals used to record the hymns, plus mp3s of the vocal recordings.
+Mr. Sue put together arrangements that included the use of Bells and Chimes in the lower octaves.

-Thus, the impediment of an arrangement as an accompaniment in the key of the hymn has been addressed.
+Thus, the impediment of arrangements as accompaniments in the keys of the hymns was addressed.

 You can see Mr. Sue's credits under Phase II Arrangers at Larry Sue - Handbell Arranger.

 So, as in the story About Tortoise Climbing, it is up to the reader to decide.
-Was inclusion of handbells a logical evolution, serendipitous happenstance, or perhaps destiny?
+Was inclusion of Hand Bells and Hand Chimes on this album a logical evolution, serendipitous happenstance, or perhaps destiny?